 In February 2012 HUMC led the mission endeavor in Rio Bravo.
 A total of 4 casitas were built in two weeks.
 Additionally, over 250 local residents were served through 4 days of medical clinics held at area churches and a nearby facility for the elderly.
 God touched all of them through us, and all of us through them!
 What a blessing.
 We are looking forward to leading the efforts again next year.
 Our 2012 teams (9 & 21) were comprised of missioners from Michigan, Texas, Nebraska, and one from Canada.

 2013's trip to Manos Juntas in Rio Bravo took place February 9-16.
 Team members included folks from Highland (5) and Houghton Lake (2) UM Churches as well as from several churches in South Texas (10).
 During the week one casita was built for a family of five; mom, dad, and 3 boys ages 4, 7, 9.
 Medical clinics were held at three locations around town, and for the first time, our work included a community project where we helped build a fourth classroom for a local middle & high school.
-Be sure to take a look at our photos.
 It was a week of tremendous blessing and seeing God at work.

 Our February 15-22, 2014 trip to Manos Juntas was a week of new projects.
-Thirty two people comprised of folks from Highland, Houghton Lake, and Horseshoe Bay, Texas held Mission Bible School, did drywall work at a community center and held a medical clinic there, built walls to create rooms in a future dorm, and built 2 casitas end-to-end.
+Thirty two people comprised of folks from Highland, Houghton Lake, and Horseshoe Bay, Texas held Mission Bible School, did drywall work at a community center and held a medical clinic there, built walls to create rooms in a future dorm, and built 2 casitas end-to-end so they shared the center wall.
 The casitas would be the new home for a mom and dad with 3 young kids (they would live in one side) and an older daughter who had a family of her own.
-They would live in the other side.
-Check out our pictures for a better idea of our week.
-Access them in the left column menu under Photo Albums.
+Her and her family would live in the other side.
+It was a hot week, but a blessed week.

 February 14-21, 2015 was a great year of serving the community of Rio Bravo.
 We put up the walls of a school administration building so a room currently used in the school could be converted into a an actual classroom for students waiting to attend.
 We laid the foundation for two casitas that would be built the following week.
 We held medical clinics and Mission Bible School.
-We also had a sewing team who made curtains for the hospial house, knitting classes, and prepared the ground for a foundation to be laid the next week for a carpentry school.
-We also had a team drywall and paint an elementary school cafeteria and also tile the countertop.
+We also had a sewing team who made curtains for the hospital house, knitting classes, and prepared the ground for a foundation to be laid the next week for a carpentry school.
+We also had a small group of us drywall and paint an elementary school cafeteria and tile the countertop.
 It was a busy and exhilarating week .

 Our ninth trip took place from February 13-20, 2016.
 Twenty five us of from Highland UMC, Houghton Lake UMC, Brighton UMC, Owosso UMC, and Horseshoe Bay, Texas served Manos Juntas by helping to build a welding school and doing some finishing work on a community center located on MJ property.
 We also held medical clinics, a morning and an afternoon Mission Bible School for four days, knitting classes, and some foundation work in preparation for another team's work the following week.
 There are always so many ways to serve and make a difference, but getting to know the people of Rio Bravo and working alongside the terrific people of Manos Juntas is such a great experience.
 If you're feeling called by God, step out and join us.
 You'll be part of a greater purpose & you're sure to see God at work.